Teaching-projects/SZE-FordProg-2020-GOLD/readme.md

 The aim of this project is to generally get to know how parser generators work.
 Throughout my learning path I'm using a long forgotten but much as good LALR type parsing system called Grammar Oriented Language Developer aka GOLD (http://www.goldparser.org/grammars/index.htm).

 # What are the aims of this project?
-Besides the upper mentioned goals, my aim is to create a cross-platform (Windows/Linux/OSX) parser that can parse and debug in "real-time" grammars created by GOLD Builder.
+Besides the upper mentioned goals, my aim is to create a cross-platform (Windows/Linux/OSX) parser that can parse and debug grammars in "real-time" created by GOLD Builder.

-#### Fine, but can't you test your grammer inside the Builder out-of-the-box?!
+#### Fine, but can't you test your grammar out-of-the-box inside the Builder?!
-Yeah, that's true, however not in cross-platform way (the Builder is only Windows compatible)... anyway it just wouldn't be fun.
+Yeah, that's true, however not in cross-platform way (the Builder is only Windows compatible)... anyway it just wouldn't be that much fun.

 ## Goals:
   * Porting and refactorization of the original .NET GOLD Engine's source code written in Visual Basic to C#